lazybobcat/fluffy/README.md

 better and the fastest out there, but simply to help prototyping games.

-Fluffy proposes (or will propose) a bunch of utility tools, an ECS, a state machine, an event system, Lua scripting and whatever comes to my mind or yours.
+Fluffy proposes (or will propose) a bunch of utility tools, an ECS, a state machine, an event system, Lua scripting, asset pipes, and whatever comes to my mind or yours.

 Even if I'm planning to use it mainly with [SFML](https://github.com/SFML/SFML), I don't want Fluffy to be tied to it so that anyone can use it with whatever